marq24/emacberry.com/gpslogger.md

 >
 >Emacf1 released another free/donationware application recently called GPSLogger.
 It is a simple offline GPS logging
 >application that records your movements using GPS.
 The nice part is that unlike other applications it stores it on your
->BlackBerry so it does not have an online component.
+>BlackBerry, so it does not have an online component.
 This appeals to my security conscious side that just wants to track
 >my trip or hike without sharing…

 ---